 The Volkswagen Golf is a well-built and spacious family car that’s easy to drive and pleasant to live with – but alternatives cost slightly less to buy

-At its heart, the Golf is still the brilliant family car it’s always been, but thanks to these tweaks, it has more premium touches than the likes of the Skoda Octavia or Vauxhall Astra – but then it costs a bit more than those cars too.
+At its heart, the Golf is still the brilliant family car it’s always been, but thanks to these tweaks, it has more premium touches than the likes of the Skoda Octavia or Vauxhall Astra – although, to be fair, it does cost a bit more than those cars, too.

-The Golf’s a bit of an obvious choice but there’s a reason – it has some neat touches that lift it above other family cars
+The Golf’s a bit of an obvious choice, but not without good reason – it has some neat touches that set it apart from other family cars

 Regardless of which gearbox or engine you pick, the Golf is a safe car, with a full five-star crash-test rating from Euro NCAP.
-There’s plenty of safety equipment on even the most basic models and, on top of that, you can add options such as active cruise control to maintain a set distance from the car in front.
+There’s plenty of safety equipment on even the most basic models and, on top of that, you can add options such as active cruise control, which will maintain a set distance from the car in front.
 There’s even a Trailer Assist system that can help you manoeuvre a trailer in reverse.

-And even if you stay away from the options list, you’re onto a winner with the Golf.
-Okay, it’s more expensive than alternatives, but that’s more than made up by the quality feeling interior, frugal engines, modern infotainment systems and its do-it-all practicality, you feel as if you’re getting your money’s worth.
+Even if you don’t bother with any options, you’re onto a winner with the Golf.
+True, it’s more expensive than some alternatives, but when you take into account the quality inside, the frugal engines, modern infotainment systems and do-it-all practicality, you feel as if you’re getting your money’s worth.

-See for yourself how the Golf compares to the Astra and Ford Focus in our video group test, and for more detailed and in-depth analysis of the Volkswagen Golf read our following interior, driving and specifications review sections.
+See for yourself how the Golf compares to the Vauxhall Astra and Ford Focus in our video group test.
+And, if you want some more detailed and in-depth analysis of the Volkswagen Golf, read our following interior, driving and specifications review sections.